Semistability of cubulated groups: Reducing to one-ended halfspaces

 \subsection{The trees $T_{\hh}$}

-As $C(\cP_0)$ has finite hyperplanes, we can repeatedly apply the panel collapse procedure of Hagen--Touikan \cite[Theorem A]{HagenTouikan18} to obtain an action of $G_0$ on a tree $T_0$.
-Moreover, there is a $G_0$-equivariant bijection between the vertex sets of $T_0$ and $C(\cP_0)$ (this is not stated explicitly in \cite{HagenTouikan18} but it follows from their construction).
-Therefore, it follows from Lemmas \ref{lem:finstab} and \ref{lem:nofix} that $\Gamma_0$ acts on $T_0$ with finite edge stabilizers and no fixed point.
+The action of $G_0$ on the cubical subdivision $\dot{C}(\cP_0)$ of $C(\cP_0)$ is without inversions in hyperplanes, and the hyperplanes of $\dot{C}(\cP_0)$ are finite since the hyperplanes of $C(\cP_0)$ are.
+Hence, we can repeatedly apply the panel collapse procedure of Hagen--Touikan \cite[Theorem A]{HagenTouikan19} to $\dot{C}(\cP_0)$ to obtain an action of $G_0$ on a tree $T_0$.
+Moreover, there is a $G_0$-equivariant bijection between the vertex sets of $T_0$ and $\dot{C}(\cP_0)$ (this is not stated explicitly in \cite{HagenTouikan19} but it follows from their construction).
+Thus, there is a $G_0$-equivariant bijection between $VT_0$ and the set of cubes of $C(\cP_0)$.
+It follows from Lemmas \ref{lem:finstab} and \ref{lem:nofix} that $\Gamma_0$ acts on $T_0$ with finite edge stabilizers and no fixed point.
 As $\Gamma_0$ is finitely generated, there is a $\Gamma_0$-invariant subtree $T'_0\subseteq T_0$ with finitely many $\Gamma_0$-orbits of edges.
 There is a $\Gamma_0$-equivariant bijection between the vertices in $T_0-T'_0$ and the edges in $T_0-T'_0$, where each vertex maps to the incident edge that points towards $T'_0$, so we conclude from Lemma \ref{lem:finorbits} that $\Gamma_0$ acts cocompactly on $T_0$.

 If $\{g_i\mid i\in\Omega\}$ is a left transversal of $G_0$ in $G$ then we get an induced action of $G$ on the product $T_0\times G/G_0$, explicitly this is given by

 where $gg_i=g_jg_0$ with $i,j\in\Omega$ and $g_0\in G_0$, and $g_0v$ refers to the action of $G_0$ on $T_0$.
 (This construction is essentially the same as the notion of induced representation from representation theory.)
 We may assume that the transversal $\{g_i\}$ includes the identity element, in which case the action of $G_0$ on $T_0\times\{G_0\}$ recovers the original action of $G_0$ on $T_0$.